 Firewalls and antivirus programs often block network features like voice chat, thinking they are potential threats.
 Whitelisting Valorant ensures it has the permissions it needs to communicate online.

-Go to Control Panel > Windows Defender Firewall > Allow an app or feature through firewall.
+Go to Control Panel > Windows Defender Firewall > Allow an app or feature through firewall

-Click on Change settings and locate Valorant and Riot Vanguard.
+Click on Change settings and locate Valorant and Riot Vanguard

-Make sure both are allowed for Private and Public networks.
+Make sure both are allowed for Private and Public networks

-Temporarily disable third-party antivirus to test if it is causing interference.
+Temporarily disable third-party antivirus to test if it is causing interference

-4. Update or Reinstall Audio Drivers
+4. Update Audio Drivers

 Outdated or corrupt drivers often cause the microphone not to function properly.
 Installing the latest drivers ensures smooth and reliable audio performance across applications.